Hague Adoption Convention: Compliance

 To comply with international standards, many changes have been introduced in national legislation enacting laws to criminalize the act of obtaining improper gains from international adoptions.
 However, instances of trafficking in and sale of children for the purpose of adoption continue to take place in many parts of the world.
 In the fiscal year of 2006, the Department of State Office of Children's Issues assisted in the return to the United States of 260 children who had been abducted to or wrongfully retained from other countries and 171 children were returned from countries that are Convention partners with the United States.
+This statistic, though accurate and interesting, refers to returns of wrongfully retained children under the 1980 Hague Convention (on Abduction) and is not relevant to the 1993 Hague Convention (on Adoption).
 Especially during emergency situations, natural disasters or conflicts, children are observed to be adopted without strict legal procedures being followed, with a risk that there may be cases of child trafficking.
 An excessive bureaucratization of the adoption process after the implementation of the Hague Adoption Convention has been noted to establishing possible additional barriers to the placement of children.